 The Indianapolis northside suburb of Nora provides a case study for the impact of disconnected neighborhoods on trail access.
 Nora is the proud birthplace of the world-class Monon Trail & Greenway.
 Paved in 1999, a 3-mile section of the trail runs north to 96th Street and south to the White River (the trail extends for several miles in both directions beyond Nora).
 It traverses the edges of suburban neighborhoods, the Indiana School for the Blind and Visually Impaired, nearby schools, and busy Nora Center.

 As is typical with suburban communities, many of Nora’s neighborhoods are disconnected from each other, and from a traditional urban street grid and pedestrian network.
-When neighborhoods exist prior to trail development, pre-established private property boundaries make access to trails/bikeways/greenways/other recreation challenging to retrofit.
+When neighborhoods exist before trail development, pre-established private property boundaries make access to trails/bikeways/greenways/other recreation challenging to retrofit.

 Nearly all of Nora’s single-family residential neighborhoods adjacent to the Monon Trail lack formally established public access (approximately 560 households).
 In these neighborhoods, trail access occurs on or through private property, or not at all.
 Families might live within spitting distance, but have to drive to trailheads to get access.